Mohim-Singla/Mohim-Singla-Bus_Reservation_System_Cpp-/README.md

 ![Bus-Booking-System](https://user-images.githubusercontent.com/69247094/109388290-320a7480-792c-11eb-8942-fa4736a6bdb5.jpg)

 Bus reservation system is a minor project showing the implementation of class along with the object of C++ language.
-This project is very simple to understand, and it will help you learn how to create class and object in your C++ project/mini project.
 Here, the user can perform tasks like install bus information, reserve bus seat, show reservation information and show information regarding the buses available.

 Basically four features available in this project are:-
 1. Install Bus Information: